 If rumors about Apple AirTags we heard so far are true, air tags will be able to leverage all Apple devices to help you search for your lost items, since each Apple device already has the Find My app installed.

-While this can be very useful, give the volume of Apple devices out there, they will still face the same problems other tracking devices do.
-Community find will only work, if an Apple user has the Find My app active on their phone and is near your lost item long enough to pick up on its location.
+While this can be very useful, given the volume of Apple devices out there, they will still face the same problems other tracking devices do.
+Community find will only work if an Apple user has the Find My app active on their phone and is near your lost item long enough to pick up on its location.

 The range of Bluetooth tracking tags